 The Webpage: The Webpage is one of the primary outreaches between the schools and the public.
-The webpage also shows school schedules, current job openings, and a form that teachers can create a trouble ticket for computer problems, teacher email and phone contacts, food menus, school news, and common curriculum links.
+The webpage also shows school schedules, current job openings, teacher email and phone contacts, food menus, school news, and common curriculum links.
 The web page was designed and created for student, teacher and community use.
 During the summer of 2018 the JCHS website was updated and reworked to be more user friendly.
 The website is now designed by School Webmasters.